 The One Minutes is a global network devoted to moving image.
-Since 1998, The One Minutes has produced and distributed more than 17,000 video works by artists from more than 120 countries.

 The One Minutes aims to: